kuntojirohan/speechdenoising/README.md

 <a name="citation"></a>
 ## Citation
-If you use our code for research, please cite our paper:
+If you use the code for research, please cite the paper:
 François G. Germain, Qifeng Chen, and Vladlen Koltun.
 Speech Denoising with Deep Feature Losses. [arXiv:1806.10522](https://arxiv.org/abs/1806.10522).
 2018.

 ### License